manansimpi/Manan-Simpi/README.md

 ## Objective

 My journey in computer science has sparked a strong passion for cybersecurity, and I am now keen to transition into this field.
-My current goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My current goal is to join a Security Operations Center (SOC) as an Analyst.

 ## Skills